 In August, 1971, an announcement was made stating all the funeral directors in the five county area of Daviess, Gentry, Worth, Mercer and Harrison would terminate their private ambulance services.
 This action meant Daviess County would have to set up some type of ambulance service by Jan.
 1, 1972.

 An ambulance service was soon made possible by the Chamber of Commerce, the Lions Club and the Rotary Club, each paying $500 to underwrite the cost of the service for a period of six months.
 The service was to be set up as a non-profit corporation and known as the Emergency Ambulance Service and would operate on a 24 hour basis.

 A locally hired driver would provide Gallatin’s service.
 Membership for the ambulance service was to be $10 per year per family.
 A vote was to be taken to pass a special tax levy.
 Even if this levy passed, there would still be a charge for the ambulance trip.

-When the levy was voted on, it failed to pass by 61 votes.
+When the levy was voted, the proposal failed to pass by 61 votes.
 It was illegal to call another special election before 12 months.
 However, it was thought if the ballot proposed the setting up of an ambulance district which would embrace the entire county another election could be held.